morey-tech/argocd-example-apps/2022-11-webinar.md

    argocd-repo-server-<replicaset-id>-<pod-id>                 1/1     Running   0          64s
    argocd-repo-server-<replicaset-id>-<pod-id>                 1/1     Running   0          64s
    ```
-9. Confirm healthy in the Clusters dashboard.
+   - Re-run the command to check for updates on the pod statuses.
+9. Back on the Clusters dashboard, confirm that the cluster shows a green heart before the name, indicating a healthy status.

 ### Create the App of Apps in Argo CD.
 1. Navigate back to the Argo CD UI, and click "NEW APP".
 2. In the top right, click "EDIT AS YAML".
 3. Paste the contents of `app-of-apps.yaml` in the root of the repo.
-4. Update `metadata.name` to match your cluster name.
+4. Update `metadata.name` to match your environment name (i.e., cluster name).
 5. Update `spec.source.repoURL` to match your repo name.
 6. Click "SAVE"
-7. Review settings in Wizard translated from the YAML, then click "CREATE".
+7. Review the settings translated from YAML in Wizard.
+Then, in the top left, click "CREATE".
-8. Click on the card for the Application.
+8. Click on the Application card titled `argocd/<cluster-name>`.
+   1. In this state, the Application resource tree shows what was generated from the source repo URL and path defined.
+Because auto-sync is disable, the resources does not exist in the destination yet.
 9. In the top bar, click "SYNC" then "SYNCHRONIZE".
 This will instruct Argo CD to create the resources defined by the Application.
 Afterwards, all resources in the tree will show a green checkmark.
 Indicating that they are present in the cluster.

+Should auto-sync be enabled for the children applications from the start?

 ### Change the target revision for the App-of-Apps Application.
 Currently the parent Application is tracking the `HEAD` of the repo.
 You will update this to track the branch you created after forking the repo.
 This will cause your cluster's environment to reflect your feature branch instead of `HEAD`.